BlogCI/CD

 Restart policies, health-gated dependencies, resource caps, and secrets — what to fix before Compose meets real traffic.

-A production-shaped service
+A production-shaped compose file

 compose.yaml